Types of Roof Insulation

 The following table lists the types of insulation that are used in low-slope roofing (or found in existing roofs).

 These insulation materials usually take the form of 4’ x 4’ or 4’ x 8’ rigid boards.
-They are normally secured with adhesives or fastener systems, but they may be loose-laid in ballasted roof systems, which depend on the weight of the ballast to hold the entire system in place.
+They are normally secured with adhesives or fastener systems, but they may be loose-laid in ballasted roof systems, which depend on the weight of the ballast stone or pavers to hold the entire system in place.

 These types of insulation are used in above-deck insulation applications, which means that they are installed over the roof deck, and are considered a part of the roof system or roof assembly.